 The valuation and management of collateral have been documented in the policy covering acceptance criteria, validity of collateral, loan-to-value ratio, haircut ratio, valuation and insurance, etc. The collateral is revalued on a regular basis, though the frequency and the method used varies with the type of collateral involved and the nature and the risk of the underlying credit.
-Collaterals are insured with the Group as the beneficiary.
+The Group has established a mechanism to update the value of its main type of collateral, real properties, with the use of public indices on a portfolio basis.
+Collateral is insured with the Group as the beneficiary.
 In the personal sector, the main types of collateral are real properties, cash deposits, securities and investment funds.
 In the commercial and industrial sector, the main types of collateral are real properties, securities, receivables, cash deposits and machinery.